xusophia/DataSciFinalProj/README.md

 <img src="results/dueling0.5_trimed.gif"/>

+The same reason has been observed in the Double DQN that was trained with the noise.
+This might be the benefit of fixed targets which are updated only periodically and therefore the noise across frames and episodes do not move the targets as frequently as in Vanilla DQN.

-Overall, a problem like this can be framed as a Partially Observable Markov Decision Process., which helps to calculate the expected utility of each action by maintaining belief vectors.
-However, because lunar landing presents a continuous space, this does become a complex problem to model as we would need to discretize the space.
+Overall, a problem like this can be framed as a Partially Observable Markov Decision Process., which helps to calculate the expected utility of each action.
+However, because lunar landing presents a continuous space, this does become a complex problem to model.

 ### Action Noise - Engine Failure